Master runner28.08.2022 Profile, Awards, Sports & Leisure, Lifestyle, Profile

 BEHIND THE SCENES

-The photographer that took the photos of Charlotte when she ran the Glocknerlauf 2022 earlier this year, is called Lukas Dürnegger.
+The photographer that took the photos of Charlotte when she ran the Glocknerlauf 2022, is called Lukas Dürnegger.
 GstaadLife will take a closer look at what he does and where his work takes him.
 Until we catch up with Lukas you can follow him on Instagram